cmmeyer1800/visla/README.md

 ## Syntax:

-Visla in its current early state uses a very json esc syntax as can be seen below:
+Visla in its current early state uses a very json esc syntax with "objects" or Functional Blocks as they are called in Visla can be nested and belong to the parent object.
+Functional Blocks have different Parameters that are used in order to draw them.
+An example can be seen below:

 ```
 canvas{